 Whether tendon tears should be treated surgically is controversial.

-Treatment may involve a posterior ankle splint with the ankle in plantar flexion for 4 wk and avoidance of weight bearing.
+Treatment may involve a posterior ankle splint with the ankle in plantar flexion for 4 weeks and avoidance of weight bearing.